BIM2SIM/bim2sim/README.md

 ## Upcoming Features:
 bim2sim is still under heavy development and you can find a lot of features that we want to improve or implement inside the issue section.
 Anyway here are some of the major ones that we plan to implement:
-* [ ] release of an interactive webtool that has its own inbuilt IFC viewer to support decision making along the model geenration process
+* [ ] release of an interactive webtool that has its own inbuilt IFC viewer to support decision making along the model generation process
 * [ ] interactive visualization of hydraulic networks graphs for HVAC part
 * [ ] implementation of curtain walls for BPS part
 * [ ] support of AHU and ventilation simulations with Modelica